Kitch-iti-kipi

-Kitch-iti-kipi ("KITCH-i-tee-KI-pee" with short "i"s), located within Palms Book State Park, is Michigan's largest natural freshwater spring.
+Kitch-iti-kipi (/kɪˌtʃɪtɪˈkiːpi/ kitch-IT-ih-KEE-pee), located within Palms Book State Park, is Michigan's largest natural freshwater spring.
 The name means "big cold spring" in the Ojibwe language.
 It is also sometimes referred to as the Big Spring.
 Kitch-iti-kipi, or "Mirror of Heaven" as it is referred to today, was originally given that name by the Ojibwe.

 Kitch-iti-kipi spring is one of the major tourist attractions on Michigan's Upper Peninsula.
 It is located in Thompson Township within Schoolcraft County just northwest of the city of Manistique.
 It is also within Palms Book State Park.
 The state of Michigan was granted the spring with accompanying land in 1926, under the condition that it be turned into a public park.
 The state has since acquired surrounding land and expanded the park considerably.